blues-lab/google-play-scraper-py/README.md

 * `short` (optional, defaults to `false`): if `true`, the permission names will be returned instead of permission/description objects.

+### datasafety
+Returns the data safety information of an application.
+The data safety is categorized into lists of "data shared", "data collected" and "security practices".
+Addtionally, the URL to the privacy policy is returned.

+* `appId`: the Google Play id of the application to get permissions for.
+* `lang` (optional, defaults to `'en'`): the two letter language code in which to fetch the permissions.

 ### categories
 Retrieve a full list of categories present from dropdown menu on Google Play.